Epic Systems Employee Reviews, Feedback, Testimonials

 Employee Testimonials

-"I learned more in my first year than I expected," says one former implementer; "you’ll be challenged every day, but the teammates are smart and helpful," adds a software engineer.
-Many people who enjoy working at Epic Systems highlight the problem-solving nature of the work and the sense that what they build matters to real patients.
-Some employees note a steep learning curve and long onboarding, but they often follow that with praise for hands-on mentorship.
+"I learned more in my first year than I expected," says one former implementer.
+"You'll be challenged every day, but the teammates are smart and helpful," adds a software engineer.
+People who enjoy working at Epic tend to point to the problem-solving and the sense that what they build touches real patients.
+The learning curve is steep and onboarding takes time—but most who mention that also mention hands-on mentorship in the same breath.

-Not everyone is glowing—some report frustration with process rigidity and a high-performance pace.
-A few reviewers mention that you will sometimes feel pressure to keep up with product changes or client timelines.
-Overall, testimonials skew positive for those who like technical depth and mission-driven work.
+Not everyone is positive.
+Some report frustration with process rigidity and a pace that doesn't let up.
+A few note real pressure to keep up with product changes or client timelines.
+On balance, testimonials lean favorable for people who want technical depth and work that feels like it matters.

 Company Culture

-The company culture at Epic Systems feels intense yet mission-focused.
-Folks who thrive here like structure, documentation, and rigorous standards.
-There is a strong emphasis on healthcare outcomes, attention to detail, and collective ownership of product quality.
-Socially, teams are collaborative and often form tight-knit groups that help new hires get oriented quickly.
+Epic's culture is intense and mission-focused.
+People who do well here tend to like structure, documentation, and high standards.
+There's a strong emphasis on healthcare outcomes, attention to detail, and shared ownership of product quality.
+Teams are collaborative, and new hires usually get oriented quickly through tight-knit groups that take onboarding seriously.

 Work-Life Balance